 - Getting backlinking is also a crucial part of SEO.
 Continue working to get links from prominent, well-respected pages.

 - When writing status updates, make sure you are using your relevant keywords.
-Google prefers the keyword in the first few words.
+Google prefers the keyword in the first few words, and offcourse that should be relevant unlike the unscrambled words.
 You can also add a link to your affiliate website in the post.

 - Do note that ‘Facebook Notes’ rank well on search engines.
 They are great for promoting special events or offers.